ZADOK PUBLICATIONS MONTHLY NEWSLETTER

 Luke reported that Jesus was acting in Kingdom authority and power while healing the sick.
 His ministry in Galilee, however, did not yield to popular demand (They sought to retain Him and keep Him ministering in their borders).
 His words were measured:

-I must preach the Kingdom of God to the other cities also, because for
+I must preach the Kingdom of God to the other cities also, because for this purpose I have been sent.

 Luke 4:43